Dynamically improper hypersurfaces for endomorphisms of projective space

 Reversing quantifiers shows $\sqrt{P^\circ} \subseteq \sqrt{P}^\circ$ for all $P$.
 Therefore, if $\sqrt{P} = P$ then

 In other words, any radical property $P$ can be upgraded to a dynamical property by declaring $f$ to be ``dynamically $P$'' if every iterate of $f$ is $P$.

 Since improperness is radical (trivially), dynamical improperness is dynamical.
-The same goes for post-critical improperness; we note that, by the chain rule, $f$ is post-critically dynamically improper if and only if every iterate of $f$ is post-critically improper.
-The details are left to the reader. \end{rmk}
+Likewise, post-critical improperness is radical (as $C_{f^r} = \bigcup_{i<r} f^{-i}(C_f) \supseteq C_f$ by the chain rule) so ``dynamical'' post-critical improperness is dynamical; and \emph{this} property---namely, that every iterate of $f$ be post-critically improper---is equivalent to $f$ being post-critically dynamically improper (also by the chain rule). \end{rmk}